Modular Witten Diagrams and Quantum Extremality: Entanglement entropy using the quantum RT formula

 At $O(\lambda^2)$ the extremal surface does fluctuate, so it is necessary to impose the Hollands-Wald gauge.
 Then, subtracting the change in the bulk entanglement entropy from both sides of equation \eqref{eq:HWSCsub} we get

 Identifying $S^\2_{\text{gen}}$ with $S^\2_{\text{CFT}}$ and using the identity $S(\psi \| \omega) = \dl \langle K \rangle - \dl S$ we get

 where we have explicitly written out the gravitational symplectic form in components.
-This result is consistent with that of \cite{Lashkari:2015hha}.
+This result is consistent with those of \cite{Jafferis:2015del, Lashkari:2015hha}.
 Indeed, for a single trace deformation of the CFT state, $\psi$ is a coherent state.
 Therefore $\dl S_{\text{bulk}} = 0$\footnote{This is because the reduced density matrix of a coherent state is unitarily equivalent to the reduced density matrix of the vacuum state: $\rho_r^{\text{coherent}} = U_r \rho_r^\0 U_r^\dagger$ where $U_r = e^{ i \int_r (\pi \widehat{\phi} - \phi \widehat{\pi})}$.} and by the arguments of section \ref{sec:HWSC}, the stress tensor term reduces to the matter symplectic form on $r$.
 This is precisely what was observed in \cite{Lashkari:2015hha}.
 Here we propose that eq.\ \eqref{eq:SrelEq} is the correct generalization of the results of \cite{Lashkari:2015hha} for non-coherent matter states arising from general multi-trace deformations of the CFT vacuum.
+Note that the terms in parentheses in eq.\ \eqref{eq:SrelEq} can be expressed as the matter relative entropy $S_{\text{rel}}(\psi \| \psi^\0)$ plus additional corrections due to backreaction.
+Our results are therefore consistent with those of \cite{Dong:2017xht}, where it was argued that the bulk and boundary relative entropies are not expected to match beyond $O(1)$ in the $G_N$ expansion.